 Customers gave a middle-of-the-road three star rating for its bill clarity, customer service, complaints handling and value for money.
 But its customers were more impressed with its bill accuracy (four stars).

 Budget offers comparable tariffs for both bill-paying and keypad customers, which are priced differently depending on payment options (monthly direct debit, or no direct debit) and whether you're on an Economy 7 meter.

 Budget energy offers a £100 cash incentive to customers thinking of switching to its keypad budget advantage tariff.

 The energy provider has an app that should making checking your readings and paying your meter easier.
 It also offers to loan customers £5 credit until their next top-up.

-Pros: Customers are satisfied with its value for money
+Pros: Customers are satisfied with its bill accuracy

-Cons: There's a £150 security deposit if you don't pay your bills by direct debit, plus limited website and online facilities
+Cons: There's a £150 security deposit if you don't pay your bills by direct debit; limited website and online facilities

 Budget Energy electricity sources